William Perring

 Sir William George Perring (17 March 1866 – 24 August 1937) was a British Conservative politician.

+Biography

 A member of Paddington Borough Council, he served as mayor of Paddington from 1911 to 1912.
 He was first elected to the House of Commons at the 1918 general election as Member of Parliament (MP) for Paddington North, when he stood as a Coalition Conservative (a holder of the "coalition coupon" issued to supporters of the coalition government led by David Lloyd George").
 He was re-elected at the next three elections, and retired from the House of Commons at the 1929 general election.